jwping/wxbot/README.md

-        -p, --pid  [ pid ]              Specify the process number for injection -c, --config  [ path ]          Specify the configuration file path -a, --address                   Specify listening address (e.g. 0.0.0.0:8080) -w, --wechat                    Ignoring the -p parameter will pull up a WeChat instance.
+        -p, --pid  [ pid ]              Specify the process number for injection -c, --config  [ path ]          Specify the configuration file path -a, --address                   Specify listening address (e.g. 0.0.0.0:8080) -q, --qrcode-callback           If there is a QR code when WeChat is not logged in, specify the callback address for the QR code URL, using English commas as as separators (e.g. http://127.0.0.1:8081/callback,http://127.0.0.1:8082/callback)
+        -w, --wechat                    Ignoring the -p parameter will pull up a WeChat instance.
 Please use this -w parameter after lifting the multi opening restriction!
         -s, --silence                   Enable silent mode(without popping up the console) -m, --multi                     Remove WeChat multi instance restrictions (allowing multiple instances)